originphp/website/source/docs/events.md

 }
 ```

-When this model is saved and a new order is created, it will publish (broadcast) the event to the subscribed listeners.
+When this model is saved and a new order is created, it will publish the event to the all subscribed listeners on this object and the global listeners.

 ## Listeners